neoforged/NeoForm/README.md

 * `ver` is a major version of Minecraft without the ending `.<minor_version>` (e.g. the value for 1.21.1 is 1.21)
 * `version` is a specific version of Minecraft

+## Local Settings

-options in `local.properties` can be set to filter for which versions are loaded by gradle:
+Options in `local.properties` can be set to filter for which versions are loaded by gradle:
 * `type` (defaults to `release`)
 * `ver` (defaults to all major versions)

-Gradle tasks:
+## Gradle Tasks

 * `:<version>:projectApplyAll` - Creates Minecraft source code of that version with patches applied
 * `:<version>:projectMakeAll` - Generates patches for the specified version
 * `update` - Requires `old_version` and `new_version` to be specified in `gradle.properties` in the format of `<type>/<ver>/<version>`.
 Sets up the new version based on the old version without the patches from the old version
 * `:<version>:testJdks` - Checks that the generated source code is consistant across java versions along with compilation

-GitHub Actions Variables
+## GitHub Actions Variables

-* `TARGET_MC_VERSION` - Should be set at the start of a new snapshot series to the name of the release version
+Some workflows need to know which release-version the current series of snapshots will result in.

+We set the GitHub Actions variable `TARGET_MC_VERSION` for this purpose in the [project settings](https://github.com/neoforged/NeoForm/settings/variables/actions).

+If we suspect that the current series of snapshots will be released as Minecraft 1.21.2 for example, this variable should be set to '1.21.2'.

-# GitHub Actions Workflows
+## GitHub Actions Workflows
 * `Check For New Snapshots` - Runs every 30 minutes from 6am to 7pm UTC and checks for when Mojang releases a new version and runs the `Update` workflow
 * `Update` - Runs the `update` task and checks for any library updates along with copying over the patches from the old version to the new version then attempts to run the `Check` workflow.
 Parameters:
     * `Old branch` - The branch name where the old version is